wellbel123/Casual-Inference/README.md

 Control Regions were chosen with Nearest Neighbor Matching (NNM) and Propensity Score Matching (PSM) methods

 Goals:

 - Simulate a realistic policy intervention.
 - Evaluate performance, robustness, and interpretability of each method.
 - Understand statistical significance through permutation tests and metrics

+## Propensity_score

+We simulated the data and wanted to answer a question: to evaluate the effect of a **loyalty program** on customer spending.
+But the bias is that customers who join the program are **not random** — they are typically more active and higher-spending even before enrollment.

+Several methods have been considered:
+- Prospensity score
+- Inverse Probability of Treatment Weighting (IPTW)
+- DoWhy Framework